machuga/matthewmachuga.com/source/blog/2019/the-javascript-event-loop.html.markdown

 asynchronous actions concurrently; however, JS-level code will run top-down sequentially in the current stack frame.

-# Order Matters
+## Order Matters

 JavaScript, as mentioned in previous blog posts (and above in the second TL;DR section), executes from top to bottom.
 That means that in our above snippet, every line is going to get executed before any other JavaScript in the same process is executed.

+## We're All JavaScript Runtimes

 So on line 1, we define a function that we assign to the variable `log` that adds some extra formatting to a standard `console.log` call.
 Great!
 Now we can use that throughout our code.